 Nuts, seeds, peanut butter & nut butter snacks

-Nuts, seeds, peanut butter & nut butters are great for the snacks between meals, after you've tested your blood sugar levels which will help your levels stay lower and stabilised.
+Nuts, seeds, peanut butter & nut butter are great for the snacks between meals after you’ve tested your blood sugar levels which will help your levels stay lower and stabilised.

-If you would like a simple recipe for making a nice sweet treat which won't spike blood sugar levels, then you should try our Sugar Free Low Carb Peanut butter Cookies
+If you would like a simple recipe for making a nice sweet treat that won’t spike blood sugar levels, then you should try our Sugar-Free Low Carb Peanut butter Cookies

 Need more help?